redox-os/website/content/news/this-month-240531.md

 There were some bugs blocking the COSMIC programs to work fully.

-## Toolchain
+## Toolchain Update

-Our Rust fork was updated to the 2024-05-11 date, it fixed many programs and crates requesting a recent Rust version.
+Our Rust cross-compiler fork was updated to the 2024-05-11 date, it fixed many programs and crates requesting a recent Rust version.

+## Self-Hosting Improvements

+The native Rust compiler port was updated to match our Rust cross-compiler version, improving the self-hosting support.

+We also updated our LLVM native port to use the LLVM version from our native Rust compiler fork (18.1.4).

+## Mesa3D Update

+Our Mesa3D fork was updated to the 24.0.8 version, the latest stable.

 ## Programs